HSanny/Courses/05-classification/README.txt

     In this question, we need to design new featuers in order to improve the accuracy to 84% for testing set.

-    NOTE THAT our feature extraction takes a long time to run.
-(10-15min)

     Specifically, what we do is as follows:
         For each pixel, we compute the gradient from every direction The gradient is characterized by -1, 0, +1.